SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     "IF used with a predicative method call
     "The result of the relational expression is true if the result of the functional "method call is not initial and false if it is initial.
-The data type of the result "of the functional meth1od call, i. e. the return value of the called function method, "is arbitrary.
+The data type of the result "of the functional meth1od call, i. e. the return value of the called functional method, "is arbitrary.
 A check is made for the type-dependent initial value.
     IF zcl_some_class=>meth1( i_str = `ABAP` ).
       ...